Today our goal is to understand how to configure a domain name from 1&1 with Short.cm shortening service.

 1&1 is a platform where you may buy a domain for your website and future short branded links.
 1&1 provides users with wide range of domain names but remember to pick a memorable one.
 They are considered to be attention grabbers, so the customers react to your links more quickly.

 Whois database is available on 1&1 service.
 It is useful when you need to know detailed information about the domain.
 You also face the owner’s data (name, address, telephone number).

 Thanks to it, you may get in touch with the domain host in case of some technical problems or rights legality.

-In order to protect your personal data 1&1 provides clients with a private domain free of charge.
-Thus your personal information will be replaced with 1&1 one.
+1&1 provides clients with a private domain free of charge to protect your data.
+Thus your personal information may be replaced with 1&1 one.

 Note: the private registration domain is available only for top-level domains as .com, .net, .org, .biz.

 How to configure domain and subdomain?

 Let’s review some detailed steps for correct configuring with Short.cm shortening service.

 2. Go to domain search page and choose your favorite domain name.
 Add it to the cart and buy with the help of a credit card.